mlswg/mls-architecture/draft-ietf-mls-architecture.md

 stored by each user.

-The Delivery Service is also responsible for allowing users to add, remove or update their initial keying material and to ensure that the identifier for these keys are unique across all keys stored on the DS.
+The Delivery Service is also responsible for allowing users to add, remove or update their initial key material, and for ensuring that the identifier for these keys are unique across all keys stored on the Delivery Service.

 ### Key Retrieval

-When a client wishes to establish a group, it first contacts the DS to request a KeyPackage for each other client, authenticate it using the signature keys, and then can use those to form the group.
+When a client wishes to establish a group, it first contacts the Delivery Service to request a KeyPackage for each other client, authenticates the KeyPackages using the signature keys, and then can use those to form the group.

 ### Delivery of messages and attachments {#delivery-guarantees}

 The main responsibility of the Delivery Service is to ensure delivery of messages.
-Specifically, we assume that DSs provide:
+Specifically, we assume that Delivery Services provide:

-* Reliable delivery: when a message is provided to the DS, it is eventually delivered to all clients.
+* Reliable delivery: when a message is provided to the Delivery Service, it is eventually delivered to all clients.

 * In-order delivery: messages are delivered to the group